TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 ### Introduction
 By now you should be comfortable with basic CSS selectors and have no trouble grabbing things by their type, class or ID.
-But to be a real CSS surgeon, sometimes you need more specialised tools.
+But to be a real CSS surgeon, sometimes you need more specialized tools.
 In this lesson we'll look at advanced CSS selectors and show you how to target elements in a more specific and finely grained way.

 These selectors can be especially useful when you can't (or don't want to) change your HTML markup.